-Apple’s finally released its first bug iOS 12 bug fix update and iOS 12.0.1 comes with a short list of bug fixes and security patches.
+Apple’s released a new version of iOS 12 and the iOS 12.1.1 update comes with a fairly long list of features, bug fixes, and security patches.

 While many iPhone 6s users are having a great experience on the new version of iOS 12, others are running into problems.
-Some of these issues are small bugs, others are impacting day-to-day use.
-It’s virtually impossible to predict what you’ll see when you install iOS 12.0.1 on your iPhone 6s so you’ll want to be careful.
+Some of these issues are small bugs, others are impacting performance.
+It’s difficult to predict what you’ll see when you install iOS 12.1.1 on your iPhone 6s so you’ll want to be careful.

 In this guide we’ll take you through all of those changes so you aren’t caught off guard.
-We’ll also taking you through the problems plaguing the iPhone 6s and iPhone 6s Plus after the release of iOS 12.0.1, show you how to fix these issues, and walk you through the downgrade and what’s coming next from Apple.
+We’ll also taking you through the problems plaguing the iPhone 6s and iPhone 6s Plus after the release of iOS 12.1.1, show you how to fix these issues, walk you through what to know about the downgrade and what’s coming next from Apple.

-First, we want to start with some early impressions of the iPhone 6s iOS 12.0.1 update.
-We’ve been using the software on the 4.7-inch model and we like what we see thus far.
+First, we want to start with our impressions of the iPhone 6s iOS 12.1.1 update.
+We’ve been using the software on the 4.7-inch model and we like what we’ve seen thus far.

-We've been using the iOS 12.0.1 update for a few days now and we've come away impressed with Apple's new firmware.
+We've been using the iOS 12.1.1 update for an extended period of time and we're pretty impressed with the latest firmware.

-As for everything else, battery life appears to be normal.
-We haven't run into any significant issues with Wi-Fi or Bluetooth either.
+Battery life appears to be normal right now and we haven't run into any significant issues with Wi-Fi or Bluetooth connectivity.

-A few apps are having issues (Chrome and Twitter have crashed once apiece), but that's normal behavior, particularly after a new update.
+A few apps (Netflix and Chrome) have crashed once apiece, but that's normal behavior, particularly after a new update.